Straaaaait Separation?! Safaree Hints He’s Headed To Divorce Court To End Erica Mena Marriage

 Erica seemingly clapped back with a caption about being unbothered.

 In much happier times, Erica gave her STRAAAAIT sweetie a $50,000 necklace as an early push present ahead of their daughter’s birth.
-The necklace was a 14-carat rose gold Cuban link nameplate, with 36.65-carat diamonds that reads “Daddy.”
+The necklace was a 14-carat rose gold Cuban link nameplate, with 36.65-carat diamonds that read “Daddy.”
 Erica reportedly gave it to Safaree to commemorate the impending birth of his first child, their daughter, who was born in February.

 Before their baby’s birth, the two had a whirlwind year of romance that culminated with an extravagant wedding that included 40,000 red roses imported from Argentina, Love & Hip Hop cameras, and celebrity guests.